rjlee/actual-auto-reconcile/README.md

 # actual-auto-reconcile

-A lightweight companion to `actual-auto-categorise` that focuses only on clearing and reconciling transactions in Actual Budget.
+A lightweight service that automatically clears and reconciles eligible transactions in Actual Budget based on simple rules and an optional age delay.

 Requirements